 TLS connection is always requested first from PostgreSQL.
 If refused, the connection will be established over plain TCP.
 Server certificate is not validated.

-require
+Default require verify-ca checked against certificate.

 Connection must go over TLS.
 If server rejects it, plain TCP is not attempted.
 Server certificate is not validated.